NdugbeTochukwu/T3rn-Executor-Node/README.md

 # Configuring settings and variables
 To configure the settings, paste the following codes one after the other

-Make sure you have eth balances on all the chains about 1-2eth
+Make sure you have eth balances on all the chains about 1-2eth each

 ```bash
 export NODE_ENV=testnet